Nancye Hayes: Personal life

-Hayes is married to jazz saxophone musician and bandleader Bob Bertles, whom she met when he played in the band of Chicago, in which she starred.
+Hayes was married to jazz saxophone musician and bandleader Bob Bertles, whom she met when he played in the band of Chicago, in which she starred.
+Her married name is Nancye Lee Bertles, but she uses her maiden name professionally.

-Honour and awards
+Honours and awards

+Hayes was granted a Medal of the Order of Australia (OAM) on 8 June 1981 "for service to the performing arts".

 She was appointed a Member of the Order of Australia (AM) on 26 January 2014 "for significant service to the performing arts, particularly musical theatre, as an actor, choreographer and director".
-She had been previously granted a Medal of the Order of Australia (OAM) on 8 June 1981 "for service to the performing arts".

 The Hayes Theatre in Potts Point, Sydney which has a focus on small-scale musical theatre and cabaret is named after her.

+Hayes, alongside her showbiz contemporaries Jill Perryman and Toni Lamond, has been named a "Grand Dame of Theatre".